 - Service trips to your home to teach you how to use the product. - Improper installation, delivery or maintenance. - If you have an installation problem, contact your dealer or installer.
-You are responsible for providing adequate electrical, exhausting and other connecting facilities. - Replacement of house fuses or resetting of circuit breakers. - Replacement of the cooktop light bulbs.
+You are responsible for providing adequate electrical, exhausting and other connecting facilities. - Replacement of the cooktop light bulbs. - Replacement of house fuses or resetting of circuit breakers.